-The survey of the 38 properties located outside the Northfield Commercial Historic District (NHRP) suggests only the Northfield Armory may be potentially eligible for individual listing on the NHRP and evaluation will require research demonstrating the building's significance to the local community within the institutional context.
+The survey of the 38 properties located outside the Northfield Historic District suggests only the Northfield Armory may be potentially eligible for individual listing as a National Historic Register Property (NHRP) and evaluation will require research demonstrating the building's significance to the local community within the institutional context.
 Only three other properties possess enough significance or integrity to recommend their addition to the district.
 Two of the three are the two retail buildings immediately north of the Armory.
 On the west side of the river, the small stone-faced building (1940) at 107 W. 3rd Street, behind Plummer Corner at 300 Water Street, is also recommended for inclusion within the historic district.